Fall 2008 Issue

 Olea is on the same journey.
 He says that the Institute for Hispanic/Latino Theology and Ministry gives him the intellectual tools to bridge “a necessary dialogue from the work we do in the trenches and the theological world.”

-“Barry is insistent we integrate the real world and theory,” he says.
+“Barry is insistent we integrate the experience and theory,” he says.
 “I’m looking at narrative theology as a way of giving voice to stories of people in the community.
 And communal voice, looking at social location – how can we critique, how can we envision a future?
 As I work with the kids on education and employment, I need to look at the person as a spiritual whole.
 We can then move into things like the future, a job, hope.”

 Laying the groundwork